sdswoc/cantcred/README.md

 # CANTCRED

-This is my submission for winter of code 2023 conducted by [SDS labs](https://github.com/sdslabs), IIT Roorkee.
+This is my submission for winter of code 2023 conducted by [SDSLabs](https://github.com/sdslabs), IIT Roorkee.

 ## About